Brain and Spine Tumors Program

-The Neuro-oncology Treatment Program at the Hyundai Cancer Institute at CHOC is a team of highly dedicated and well-trained medical specialists.
-The team’s mission is to provide the most advanced and effective treatments for pediatric tumors of the brain and spine while offering family-centered care that focuses on the needs of the patient and family as a whole.
+As a leading provider in cancer care for children, the Brain and Spine Tumors Program at The Hyundai Cancer Institute at CHOC provides your child with the most leading-edge and comprehensive care.
+Our team of highly trained, multidisciplinary neuro-oncology specialists provide the most advanced and effective treatments for pediatric tumors of the brain and spine while offering family-centered care that focuses on the needs of the child and family as a whole.

 What We Treat